HyDE-Project/Hyde-cli/USAGE.md

 			 [set]  ↪️  Set Sddm theme from the list

-			 [unset]  ↪️  Unset a any theme set by 'set' command
+			 [unset]  ↪️  Unset a theme set by 'set' command

 			 [test]  ↪️  Test a theme